binghuiwang/sybildetection/README.md

 # Sybildetection
 Structure-based Sybil/fake account detection in online social networks

-#The codes are provided for research purposes only and without any warranty.
-Any commercial use is prohibited.
 The codes implement the SybilBelief, SybilRank, SybilSCAR, and GANG algorithms.

 When using it in your research work, you should cite the following papers: